ResEng-OpenFOAM/assignment-04-meshing-for-res-eng-tasks/README.md

 We want to find optimal **cell sizes** that keep cell pressure difference constant throughout the domain.

-If the flow is assumed to adhere to Darcy's Law:
+If the we assume the flow adheres to Darcy's Law:

 ![](https://latex.codecogs.com/gif.latex?Q&space;=&space;a&space;S&space;\frac{\partial&space;p}{\partial&space;x})